chainpoint/chainpoint-js/README.md

 ## About

-A client for creating and verifying [Chainpoint](https://chainpoint.org) proofs.
+A javascript client for creating and verifying [Chainpoint](https://chainpoint.org) proofs.

-The Chainpoint-JS Client lets you submit hashes to one or more Chainpoint Gateways.
+Chainpoint-JS lets you submit hashes to one or more Chainpoint Gateways.
 Gateways periodically aggregate hashes and send data to a Chainpoint Core for anchoring the hash to public blockchains.

-The Chainpoint-JS Client lets you retrieve and verify a Chainpoint proof.
+Chainpoint-JS lets you retrieve and verify a Chainpoint proof.
 Each proof cryptographically proves the integrity and existence of data at a point in time.

 ## Proof Creation and Verification Overview